The Benefits of Crawling

 The conventional wisdom is that crawling (or cross-lateral locomotion) otherwise known as quadrupedal movement is for babies while walking is for adults.
 But there’s growing evidence that crawling – one of the most basic developmental movement patterns – has surprising physical and mental benefits for adults as well.

-Crawling is not just for kids
+Crawling for adults not just for kids

 There’s a reason, for example, why some physical therapists include elements of crawling as part of their suggested programs.
 Crawling, in short, has some rehabilitative and restorative effects that often go unnoticed.
 For example, crawling requires coordination of your upper and lower body, forcing your shoulders and hips to work together.
 It’s the reason why crawling is so important for babies – it’s a basic form of movement that requires a considerable amount of coordination between all parts of the body.